How to Backup Ransomware Encrypted Files

-During ransomware attack, files that were encrypted may suffer from permanent damage if you attempt any actions like using an alternative decryption tool, file recovery software, or even renaming the file extension.
-So, before doing anything with the files that are encrypted by ransomware, we suggest to create a backup copy of the files first.
-Please see the guide on this page to create a backup copy using third party software or Windows Backup features.
+During a ransomware attack, files that were encrypted may suffer permanent damage if you attempt any actions like using an alternative decryption tool, file recovery software, or even renaming the file extension.
+So, before doing anything with the files that are encrypted by ransomware, we suggest creating a backup copy of the files first.
+Please see the guide on this page to create a backup copy using third-party software or Windows Backup features.

-Before proceeding, get a clean/empty external USB drive and attached it to the computer infected by ransomware.
-Do not connect external drives with important files as ransomware may encrypt its contents.
+Before proceeding, get a clean, empty external USB drive and attach it to the computer infected by ransomware.
+Do not attach external drives that contain important files, as ransomware may encrypt their contents.

 1. Download FreeFileSync from the official website.